evkx/evkx.github.io/content/models/kia/ev6/EV6_GT/_index.md

 You can choose between two sound systems on the Kia EV6 GT.

-- With the Standard, you get six speakers with a max system output of  watts.
+- **Standard**: This system features six speakers and delivers a maximum output of  watts.
-- With the Meridian Premium Sound System, you get 14 speakers with a max system output of  watts.
+- **Meridian Premium Sound System**: This system features 14 speakers and delivers a maximum output of  watts.

-The model has 4 USB-C connections as standard.
+Additionally, the model includes 4 USB-C connections as standard.
 The model has 1 USB-A connections as standard.

 ## Lights